 What I am reasonably sure of is that when it comes to these domestic “wars” while we have won a few battles we have clearly lost all these wars.

 The war on poverty ended without so much as an armistice.
 I am not sure if there was ever an official end, but we seem to have recalled all out troops and left the spoils of riches to the robber barons that are now colonizing the big banks and the insider trading battalions.

-Clearly the platoons of the homeless are growing.
-In the ultimate irony many military veterans have been enlisted in the armies of homeless, the addicted and the mentally ill.
+Clearly, the platoons of the homeless are growing.
+In the ultimate irony, many military veterans have been enlisted in the armies of the homeless, the addicted, and the mentally ill.